 Last January, John Paul Hegarty (41) was jailed for seven years for repeatedly raping his youngest sister at the family home in Glanmire in Co Cork.

-Sunday World revealed Hegarty, of Castleview, Little Island, Co Cork, was appealing his conviction.
+In March the Sunday World revealed Hegarty, of Castleview, Little Island, Co Cork, was appealing his conviction.
 He has now withdrawn his appeal.

 It is understood his move to appeal had “caused additional pain”, according to a source familiar with the case.

 After his conviction, his sister Nora Hegarty (35) waived her right to anonymity to signal to other victims of sexual abuse they need not “suffer in silence”.